WorldMusic

 Detroit in 1980, after the future left

 Ask an American what Detroit means and the answers come quickly: Ford, the assembly line, Motown Records, Aretha Franklin, Marvin Gaye.
 By 1980 the city had spent two decades losing all of it.
 Auto plants were closing, the white middle class had decamped to the suburbs, and the population was on its way down by more than a third from its 1950 peak.
-Time magazine ran the famous "Murder City" cover in 1971; by the early 1980s the obituaries were a real estate genre.
+By the mid-1970s Detroit was routinely called the nation's murder capital; by the early 1980s, writing the city's obituary had become a national pastime.

-The strange thing is that the absence of an obvious future is what turned out to be productive.
+The strange thing is that the absence of an obvious future is exactly what made room for something new.
 With no visible path forward through the industrial economy, a small group of suburban Black teenagers started building a different one in their bedrooms.

 Three kids at Belleville High

 Mojo's playlists were unusually broad: Prince and Parliament-Funkadelic, but also Kraftwerk's Trans-Europe Express, Yellow Magic Orchestra, and the Giorgio Moroder productions that powered Donna Summer's late-70s disco.
-The Belleville Three heard the Kraftwerk records as a thesis about the future, and grafted that thesis onto their own city.
-Juan Atkins later told interviewers that if the machines could make music, the music could be a soundtrack for a city the machines hadn't finished building yet.
+The Belleville Three heard the Kraftwerk records as a thesis about the future, and grafted it onto a city that had none.
+Juan Atkins later said that if machines could make music, that music could be the soundtrack for a city that hadn't been finished yet.

-The embed is Cosmic Cars, released in 1982 on Atkins's Cybotron project with Rik Davis.
+Cosmic Cars, below, was a 1982 single by Cybotron — the duo Atkins formed with Rik Davis.
 He was barely out of his teens.

-1987, and Strings of Life cuts the world open
+1987: Strings of Life splits the world open

 In 1987 Derrick May, recording under the alias Rhythim Is Rhythim, released Strings of Life on his own Transmat label.
-The track is structurally strange — a syncopated piano riff lifted from a Michael James session tape, programmed drums, and a string pad — and was instantly understood by DJs to be a category error.
-It was dance music that also did emotional work.
+The track is structurally strange — its signature piano line came from a ballad called "Lightning Strikes Twice" that his friend Michael James had been playing him; May looped it, sped it up, and layered it over programmed drums and a string pad.
+DJs understood it instantly as something new — dance music with the ache of a song in it.

 Within a year it had crossed the Atlantic.
-Strings of Life became one of the foundational records of the British Second Summer of Love in 1988, the MDMA-fueled rave wave that filled fields outside London and warehouses in Manchester.
-The same year, Virgin Records UK released a compilation called Techno!
-The New Dance Sound of Detroit, gathering tracks by May, Atkins, Saunderson, and others.
-The compilation was the moment the word techno entered the global vocabulary as a genre name.
+Strings of Life became one of the foundational records of the British Second Summer of Love in 1988, the rave wave fueled by MDMA (Ecstasy) that filled fields outside London and warehouses in Manchester.
+The same year, 10 Records, a Virgin imprint, released a compilation called Techno!
+The New Dance Sound of Detroit, assembled by British label man Neil Rushton — the executive who scouts and signs talent — with tracks from May, Atkins, Saunderson, and others.
+The word techno came from Atkins's own track Techno Music, but it was this compilation that pushed it into the global vocabulary as a genre name.
+The record that started it all is below.

 Berlin grew the scene, Detroit kept the source